seol404/seol404/README.md

 <h1 align="center">Hi 👋, I'm Christina (Seohyeon) Lee.</h1>
-<h3 align="center">A passionate cybersecurity engineer from Houston, TX!
-Currently pursuing BS CS @ UT Austin with a concentration on cybersecurity.
+<h3 align="center">A passionate cybersecurity engineer from Houston, TX currently pursuing BS CS @ UT Austin with a concentration on cybersecurity.
 I plan on graduating December 2026.</h3>

 - 🔭 I’m currently working as a **Falcon Complete Analyst Intern at CrowdStrike and Regional Security Operations Center Analyst at UT Austin.**

 - 🔮 I'm planning to also work as a **Security Consultant for small businesses in Austin as a part of Applied Cybersecurity Clinic** this fall.

-- 🌱 I’m currently studying for **CompTIA Security+, Google Cybersecurity, CrowdStrike Certified Falcon Administrator (CCFA), and CrowdStrike Certified Falcon Responder (CCFR).**
+- 🌱 I’m currently studying for **CrowdStrike Certified Falcon Administrator (CCFA) and CrowdStrike Certified Falcon Responder (CCFR).**

 - 👯 I’m looking to collaborate on **Automation and developing Penetration Testing tools.**

 - 🤝 I’m looking for help with **offensive security, specifically eJPT and eventually OSCP.**

-- 📝 I journal my security and software journey (occassionally) on [https://x.com/chrixtinalee0](https://x.com/chrixtinalee0).
+- 📝 I occasionally document my security and software journey on [https://x.com/chrixtinalee0](https://x.com/chrixtinalee0).

-- 💬 Ask me about **linux and bash scripting.**
+- 💬 Ask me about **Linux and Bash Scripting.**

 - 📫 You can reach me through **seohyeonlee@utexas.edu or Linkedln down below!**